twoflypig/Ir/README.md

 ## Known Issues

+3. *.dat files is not well tested and supported.
+So some features may not work on the dat files.
-2. The parameters search only will find the begging ir as parameters.
+2. The parameters search only view the begging of the ir files as parameters.
 1. Currently the extesion is tested on the hwopt_end*.ir, if you meet any issues please let me know.
 Any questions and contributions are welcomed!

 ## Release Notes